This is my Thrivecart review a few months after purchasing it for my business.

 Like I said at the beginning of this ThriveCart review – From my experience so far, ThriveCart is one of the very few software out there that adds new features and integrations based on customer requests.

-Here is the latest integration (as at when writing this):
+Here is the latest integration (as of when writing this):

 Sendy email platform and improved Zapier app.

-As when writing this they support a total of 36 integrations.
+As when writing this they support a total of 36 shopping cart integrations.

 Payment gateways and processors